Metering Calculator — Exposure Compensation

 Exposure Compensation

-Positive compensation brightens the image (for snow, white subjects).
+Positive compensation brightens the image (for snow, white subjects) — a higher ISO, a longer shutter or a wider aperture.
 Negative compensation darkens it (for black subjects, low-key scenes).
 Each option maintains the other two exposure parameters.

 Frequently Asked Questions